 Proprietary Funds.
 The City maintains two different types of proprietary funds - enterprise and internal service.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses enterprise funds to account for its water works, parking facilities, convention center, municipal airport, municipal golf courses and stormwater management system.
 Internal service funds are an accounting device to accumulate and allocate costs internally among the City's various functions.
 The City uses internal service funds for its printing services operation, fleet services, property management function, self-insurance risk management, self- insurance workers' compensation and enterprise technology services.
-Because all of these services predominantly benefit government-wide financial statements.
+Because all of these services predominantly benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.
 The basic proprietary fund financial statements can be found on pages 45 to 49 of this report.